Tourism Entrepreneurship and Family Firms (Touref) (2020-2024)

 Entrepreneurship and family business are central aspects in the tourism industry.
 Whether by opportunity and/or necessity, new firms change the status quo in the sector and can bring innovation and differentiation to the industry, apart from becoming an alternative for residents’ rent generation.
 Many of the firms created in the tourism sector involve the family in their ownership and functioning, and these family firms can generate unique resources and capabilities but also face challenges that need to be studied.

-With the aim of exploring situations, dynamics and challenges of entrepreneurship and family firms in the tourism sector, this research group and network addresses strategic topics for the industry from a rigorous and analytical perspective.
+With the aim of exploring situations, dynamics and challenges of entrepreneurship and family firms in the tourism sector, this research group and network addressed strategic topics for the industry from a rigorous and analytical perspective.
 Increasing and diffusing knowledge about tourism entrepreneurship and family businesses lies at the heart of this initiative.

 Activity track

-Íris Hrund Halldórsdóttir [irish@rmf.is] researcher at the ITRC is the group's secretary.
+Íris Hrund Halldórsdóttir was the group's secretary.

 List of research group members can be viewed here